debbieyuen/slack-app-mentions/README.md

 # Slack App: Component Mention Counts 🔥
 A Slack App feature that helps users determine how often a component/element/word was mentioned within Slack messages.
 The feature provides the user with a number count of the times a specific component is mentioned and referenced.

+The project starts off by creating a new [Slack App](https://api.slack.com/automation/create) and workspace to build my app.
+I chose to create a new workspace!
+Within the application, scopes were used to give the new app permission to do things.
+Under the **OAuth & Permissions** tab in the sidebar, add scopes to the app.
+The scopes that will be necessary include:
+* `channels:read`: This scope allows the app to retrieve a list of all the public channels in a workspace in order to pick one to retrieve a message from.
+* `channels:history`: This scope lets the app view all the messages within any public channel in a workspace.

 https://github.com/debbieyuen/slack-app-mentions/assets/31296177/561341d2-7fbb-44fb-be9e-8d0d17b4a0b3

 ## Requirements